material-components/material-components-ios/components/FlexibleHeader/README.md

 ---
 # Flexible header

-The flexible header component is a container view whose height and vertical offset react to UIScrollViewDelegate events.
+The Flexible Header is a container view whose height and vertical offset react to UIScrollViewDelegate events.

 ## Installation with CocoaPods

-To add the Flexible Header to your Xcode project using CocoaPods, add the following to your `Podfile`:
+To add this component to your Xcode project using CocoaPods, add the following to your `Podfile`:

     pod 'MaterialComponents/FlexibleHeader'